suvankar-maji/delta-demo/README.md

 # delta-demo
-this is the process of access vs code using git
+this is the process of access vs code using git.